 Amazon’s creative approval idea of the Institutional Yes is also worth looking at.

-This gist of this is that when most business think of new ideas, approvals start with the idea of saying No. But what if they started with the idea of Yes?
+The gist is that when most businesses think of new ideas, approvals start with the idea of saying No. But what if they started with the idea of Yes?

-It proposes you assume every proposal is already approved.
-If someone wants to stop it, they need to propose why it shouldn’t go ahead.
-Rather than having to always justify the “yes”, approvers have to justify the “no”.
+So you assume every proposal is already approved.
+If someone wants to stop it, they have to show why it shouldn’t go ahead.
+Rather than you always having to justify “yes”, now they have to justify the “no”.

 Managing creative evaluation with approval teams

-As a final point on creative approval, you also need to plan how you set up and manage the approval team itself.
+Finally, you should also plan how you set up and manage the approval team itself.

 Communication about the approval team

 Communication about the approval team is important.
 Make sure everyone knows who’s on the team.
-Write down their roles and areas of expertise.
+Share their roles and areas of expertise.
 Tell people how the approval team works and how best to work with them.

 The approval team should share all relevant documentation.
 Legal guidelines.
 Brand identity guidelines.
 Any policies on budgets or company reputation.
 Think about how to train teams in the approval process, and consider setting up checklists to make the system run more efficiently.